haberdashPI/vscode-master-key/README.md

 4. Easily repeat any sequences of existing commands by recording them (keyboard macros), so long as the commands are defined through Master Key.
 It is easy to take existing commands from another extension and add them to Master Key's keybinding file, just copy/paste from the default keybindings.

+There are four available presets:

+1. Vim: bindings most similar to vim's defaults
+2. Emacs: bindings most similar to emacs's defaults
+3. Kakoune: bindings most similar to kakoune's defaults
+4. Larkin: a custom keybinding set, inspired by kakaune, unique to Master Key

+Note that Master Key does not aim to perfectly replicate any pre-existing editor (if that's your goal, you will probably be happier using one of the extensions already built for that purpose); Instead, it uses the design of each as an inspiration for keybindings that provide a VSCode native experience that is discoverable and highly customizable.

+## Creating custom bindings

 To create your own custom keybindings, you express them in a special file, which supports a superset of the standard VSCode keybinding format.
 You can start by copy/pasting your